 Benefits In Kind

-• Normal Benefit In Kind rules apply to electric cars and vans provided to employees and the rates of tax depend on the level of CO2 emissions.
-For 2023-24 this is 2% of the list price.
+• Normal Benefit In Kind rules apply to electric cars and vans provided to employees.
+The rates of tax depends on the level of CO2 emissions.

 • The list price must include the price of the battery.